zephyr18502/Zephyr_hack/README.md

 Following a passive approach using this app is implemented using Ubuntu 14.04 and requires SDR packages including GNURadio, Kalibrate-rtl, , GR-GSM and a python script simple_IMSI-catcher.py.
 It should be noted that it is only for educational purpose and not for juveline hacking.

-Basically, i have used the work of ptrkrysik/gr-gsm, the pioneer in rtl-sdr IMSI catching, secondly Oros42/IMSI-catcher, whose IMSI catching script is being used.
+Basically, i have used the work of ptrkrysik/gr-gsm, the pioneer in rtl-sdr  GSM IMSI catching, secondly Oros42/IMSI-catcher, whose IMSI catching script is being used.

-The following app is based on the work done by the above two gentlemen.
+The following app is based on the work done by the above mentioned gentlemen.

 Any help and improvement would be highly appreciated